Do Home Buyers Need Local Conveyancers?

 Transparency

 Local firms often thrive on word-of-mouth recommendations.
-For online firms, reputation is just as important.
+For online conveyancing firms, reputation is just as important.
 Thanks to independent review sites such as Trustpilot, it’s often easier to verify the firm’s reputation than to rely on anecdotal accounts.

 The limitations of online